Worrying Eating Disorder Statistics show Millions Impacted

 - Going to the bathroom often during and after meals to purge

-Among the more common signs of eating disorders you may notice drastic and or intentional weight loss with frequent weight changes.
+Among the more common signs of these disorders, you may notice drastic and or intentional weight loss with frequent weight changes.
 These signs will usually be noticed with eating behaviors that severely limit calorie consumptions and the types of food eaten.

-Even today, Eating Disorder specialists don’t know the exact underlying causes in developing eating disorders.
-However, there is consensus that family history, stress, depression and need to take control plus other environmental circumstances are likely to increase risk to this dangerous illness.
+Even today, Eating Disorder specialists don’t know the exact underlying causes of developing eating disorders.
+However, there is consensus that family history, stress, depression, and the need to take control plus other environmental circumstances are likely to increase the risk of this dangerous illness.

 Known effects of untreated eating disorders

 - Statistics show about 20% of anorexics die within 20 years.

 - Organ failure including Heart or kidney failure